-- 1. The auditor's report expresses an unmodified opinion on the financial statements of the Town of West Boylston, Massachusetts. - No material weaknesses or significant deficiencies relating to the audit of the basic financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+- The auditor's report includes a qualification of the Municipal Lighting Plant Enterprise Fund and the Business-Type Activities relating to the timing of the external Pension Plan's actuarial valuation which was not reported in accordance with GAAP for the year ended December 31, 2022.
+The auditor's report expresses an unmodified opinion on all of the other opinion units included in the financial statements of the Town of West Boylston, Massachusetts. - 2.
+No material weaknesses or significant deficiencies relating to the audit of the basic financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the Town of West Boylston, Massachusetts, were disclosed during the audit. - 4.
 No material weaknesses or significant deficiencies relating to the audit of the major federal award programs are reported in the Report on Compliance for Each Major Program; Report on Internal Control over Compliance; and Report on Schedule of Federal Awards Required by the Uniform Guidance. - 5.
 The auditor's report on compliance for the major federal award programs for the Town of West Boylston, Massachusetts, expresses an unmodified opinion on all major federal award programs. - 6.
-There was one audit finding relative to the major federal award programs for the Town of West Boylston, Massachusetts. - 7.
-The programs tested as major grants are the Coronavirus State and Local Recovery Funds (21.027) and the Education Stabilization Fund (84.425). - 8.
+There were no audit finding relative to the major federal award programs for the Town of West Boylston, Massachusetts. - 7.
+The program tested as a major grant is the Coronavirus State and Local Recovery Funds (21.027). - 8.
 The threshold for distinguishing Types A and B programs was \$750,000. - 9.
-The Town of West Boylston, Massachusetts was not determined to be a low-risk auditee.
+The Town of West Boylston, Massachusetts was determined to be a low-risk auditee.